molecularbiodiversity/-rad-loci/README.md

 4. Numerous shell tools (awk, basename, bc, bzcat\*, cat, cd, grep, ln, mkdir, paste, pwd, rm sed, sort, tail, uniq, wc, zcat\*) \*optional commands

-NOTE: there is a command in the bin directory that checks that it can find all necessory commands called 'check-dependencies'
+NOTE: there is a command in the bin directory that checks that it can find all necessary commands called 'check-dependencies'

 ### Rad-loci